infinitymeme/mc-plugins-ap-java/README.md

 Give it a name, and click Save.
 Switch back over to the News tab, and click the up arrow next to the Play button, and select the new launch profile you added.

-Click the Play button, and the game will install and boot.
+Click the Play button, and the game will perform a first-boot.
 You can close the game and launcher once you reach the title page.

 ## Installing Optifine (Optional)
 Although this is an optional step, it is **highly recommended** because it will result in better client performance across all computers.